 The company is now mass-producing 256GB UFS though the company has not confirmed when it will be available in the market.
 It is based on the company’s bleeding-edge V-NAND technology, which is what allows for better density memory, as well as improved reliability.

-The UFS memory handles up to 45,000 and 40,000 input/output operations per second (IOPS) for random reading and writing respectively, over two times faster than the 19,000 and 14,000 IOPS of the previous generation of UFS memory.
+The UFS memory handles up to 45,000 and 40,000 input/output operations per second (IOPS) for random reading and writing, respectively, over two times faster than the 19,000 and 14,000 IOPS of the previous generation of UFS memory.

-The advent of next-generation smartphones that support the USB 3.0 interface, users will be able to transfer data much faster between mobile devices.
+With the advent of next-generation smartphones that support the USB 3.0 interface, users will be able to transfer data much faster between mobile devices.
 The USB 3.0 interface will allow sending a 5GB-equivalent Full-HD video clip (average 90-min. movie size) in 12 seconds.